ucsb-cs148-s21/1pm-t6-ucsb-poll/team/sprint01/lab02.md

 ## Jasun Chen
 - What did I do last time?

-Nothing.
+Worked on Leadership/learning files.
+A tutorial HTML/CSS.
+Added navigation bar.

 - What will I do today?

-Work on LEADERSHIP.md and LEARNING.md files.
+Work on Lab02 and roles/issues.

 - What (if anything) is blocking my progress?